samzhangjy/VueTerm/src/config/about.md

 # About me

 Hey there!
-I'm Sam Zhang, a 13-year-old full stack freelance developer from China who loves open source.
+I'm Sam Zhang, a 13-year-old developer from China who loves open source.

 And the terminal you're looking at is a demo of my project [VueTerm](https://github.com/samzhangjy/VueTerm) too!